KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Module tests

-The test part is currently in a rebuild state.

 The usefulness of some of the tests is certainly debatable.
 Some of the tests are like a proof of concept.
 If you as a developer do not like a test, you are welcome to give feedback or simply ignore the result.

-One part of the tests ends up in the file [result.md](result.md) and another part in file [./docs/modules.json](modules.json).
-This still needs to be consolidated.
+The results of the tests you can see in the [result.md](result.md).

 Here are some test results: